igfarm/roFrame/README.md

     python discovery.py

 This will list all available zones.
-Edit .env file to add update `ROON_ZONE` to one of those values.
+Edit `.env` file to add update `ROON_ZONE` to one of those values if you have not done so already.

 Add a few images to the `pictures` folder.
 In my case, the panel I am using has a resolution of 1024x600, so pictures should be that size.
 If you don't do this step, you will be rewarded with some modern art on your frame.